RomanSavran/developers-app/src/pages/md-pages/03-08-2019-twins/index.md

 Parameters:

 - `INSERT_IDENTITY_ID` is `id` of `Sensor` identity.
-- `Sensor` identity just now.
-And will get a following response.
 - `INSERT_AUTHORIZATION_TOKEN` - Bearer or user token.

 If you followed this guide carefully and ran all the requests we provided until now, you should not be able to delete.